Anxiety Counselling SG

 There are many myths and misconceptions about anxiety disorders.
 Here are eight of them:

-Regardless of the type and severity of your anxiety (ie mild, moderate, severe), our anxiety counsellors in Singapore can help you.
+Regardless of the type and severity of your anxiety (ie mild, moderate, severe), anxiety therapy in Singapore can help you.

 On TYHO, you can receive holistic support through psychotherapy, self-care strategies, and free access to several mental health resources.

-Read this section to learn more about the types of therapies TYHO counsellors in Singapore may use to help you.
-Additionally, we also share information on how you can get the most benefits out of therapy!
+Read this section to learn more about the types of anxiety management TYHO counsellors in Singapore may use to help you.
+Additionally, we also share information on how you can get the most benefits out of anxiety counselling in Singapore!

 1. Cognitive Behavioural Therapy